-The Finance breakdown form verifies other local and other state funds used as match for the Local Public Health Act Funds (State General Funds).
+The Finance breakdown form verifies other local and other state funds used as match for the Local Public Health Act Funds (State General Funds) and the Foundational Public Health Responsibility Grant.

 If the total amount entered for other local funds and other state funds in the match form do not equal the value entered for other local funds and other state funds in the breakdown form, you will see an error message.
 If this happens: